n-mbachia/projects/README.md

 - Authentication system for user registration and login
 - CRUD operations for creating, reading, updating, and deleting articles
 - Client page for reading articles
+- About us page to give imformation on the organization.

 ## Installation